 - Tracking documents reviewed at TLC meeting with Line Manager (member of SLT)

 Tracking documents reviewed by SENCO with line manager (Head Teacher)

 What policies are there for identifying children and young people with SEN and assessing their needs, including the name and contact details of the SENCO?

-The school has an SEN policy which can be found below@
+The school has an SEN policy which can be found via this link.

 Our TLC team meet once a term to discuss the progress, engagement and conduct of learners within the school.
 Decisions are then made as to the most appropriate steps to take in order to support the learner, these decisions tie in with the school's graduated approach to meeting needs.
 Causes for concern (potential SEND) are highlighted and interventions put in place.

 Excellent communication between TLCs (Heads of Year) and TLS (Head of Dept).
 Minutes of meetings flag up students of concern and actions are taken by appropriate individuals.